Welcome to our blog

 June 20 2017

-News from Nepal: an email from Dr Raju (right) describes him settling into his new life back in Kathmandu and routine at SIRC – we look forward to more detail when talking with him again soon.
+News from Nepal: an email from Dr Raju (right) describes him settling into his new life back in Kathmandu and work as the Medical Director at SIRC – we look forward to more detail when talking with him again soon.
 He and his family are looking for new accommodation as he and Sheela are expecting a baby in October or November, so, with new clinical and administrative responsibilities, life is busy for him.
 We have also been discussing how he can most easily travel to work each day in a way that is time efficient and that lets him work as he travels.

 Meanwhile, Prakash is planning a three-month “mini-fellowship” in Neuroendoscopy in Greifswald, northern Germany, this fall.
 The position is funded by the host but these funds will likely not cover all costs, so he will need a small subsidy from Spine Nepal.